taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Soka's face mask reads, "**CIRQUE DU COSMIQUE**".

-Rhee, turning back to Min: "I've heard of folks occassionally being Unassigned by the time they get to ISE Corps, but then I don't know where you'd go on your first day..."
+Rhee, turning back to Min: "I've heard of folks being Unassigned by the time they get to ISE Corps, but then I don't know where you'd go on your first day..."

 PA: "We are now arriving at Gemini Station.
 This is the final stop of this shuttle service.
 All change ple--"